Grammar School Faculty

 Ron pursued his education at Florida Bible College and Liberty University, laying the academic groundwork for his multifaceted career.
 Throughout his journey, he has been a devoted husband to his wife Terry and a dedicated father, successfully raising four children.

 A long-standing supporter of Trinity Preparatory School since its inception, Ron is enthusiastic about his role in encouraging both students and staff to encounter God in their lives.
-With a deep commitment to classical Christian education, Ron’s leadership promises to inspire the entire Trinity Preparatory School community towards academic excellence, spiritual growth, and a lasting impact on the world around them.
+With a deep commitment to classical Christian education, Ron’s teaching and leadership promises to inspire the entire Trinity Preparatory School community towards academic excellence, spiritual growth, and a lasting impact on the world around them.

 Megan Byer